kollektivminds/kollektivminds.github.io/src/research.md

 ### Chapters
 Introduction: "The Beginning at the End of the (Old) World"

-Chapter 1: "Athiest Answers to Religious Questions of Theodicy"
+Chapter 1: "Confronting Evil with Inverted Christian Narratives"

-Chapter 2: "Rebuilding God after 1905"
+Chapter 2: "Factories of Worship: Rebuilding God after 1905"

 Chapter 3: "The Socialist Synod of Bazarov, Gor’kii, and Lunacharskii"